muhamed-Ramadan-cp/jubilee-website-template/readme.txt

 - Improve accessibility by adding appropriate ARIA attributes and semantic HTML elements.
 - Test the website on different devices and browsers to ensure compatibility.

-**Remember to replace the placeholders with your actual content and customize the README to fit your specific project.**